 We understand that some customers may have grown accustomed to the 90-gallon carts and/or may have special waste collection needs.
 If you’d like more information about how you can use up to 256 gallons of cart space and how you can take advantage of our numerous Special Collection Programs, please visit our Solid Waste Services webpage or contact us.

 Which holidays result in trash collection delays?Trash collection will be delayed one day following the observed holidays below.

 Please note: If your regular trash service day occurs before a holiday, your service day remains the same.

-Where can I redeem recyclables for California Redemption Value (CRV)?A. The Orange Coast College Recycling Center buys back CRV beverage containers.
+Where can I redeem recyclables for California Redemption Value (CRV)?The Orange Coast College Recycling Center buys back CRV beverage containers.
 For more information, pelase visit our OCC Recycling Center webpage.